visgl/deck.gl/dev-docs/governance.md

 - Recognized by the community for their depth of knowledge and community engagement;
 - Agrees to dedicate time to perform their committee duties.

 An existing committer can be nominated to join the steering committee by other steering committee members.
-The nomination is formally submitted as a PR to update the contribution guide.
+The nomination is formally submitted as a PR to update the [developer guide](/dev-docs/README.md#governance).
 Nominations are approved by the steering committee.

-###  1c.
+###  1d.
 Leaving the steering committee

 If a steering committee member can/will no longer perform their duties, they can be removed from the steering committee by the consensus of the rest of the steering committee members.

 ## Committer

 ### 2a.
-A committer's previledges
+A committer's privileges

 - Roadmap planning
   + Submit, approve and comment on RFCs.